 “The right resolution isn’t necessarily for the photo to be taken down if in fact it’s really important to the person who uploaded it,” says Brill.
 “What’s really important is that you guys are talking about that, and that there is a dialogue going back and forth.”

 That’s all well and good for Facebook’s adult users, but kids on Facebook often need more.
 For them, Facebook’s hazards include cyberbullying from peers and manipulation by adult predators.
 Rough estimates indicate that more than half of kids have had someone say mean or hurtful things to them online.

 Previously, if kids felt hurt or threatened by someone on Facebook, they could click the same Report link adults saw, which took them through a similar flow, asking if they or friends were being “harassed.”
-From there, Facebook gave them the option to block or unfriend that person and send him or her a message, while also suggesting that they contact an adult who could help.
+From there, Facebook gave them the option to block or unfriend that person and send them a message, while also suggesting that they contact an adult who could help.

 But after hearing Yale developmental psychologist Marc Brackett speak at the first Compassion Research Day in December of 2011, Bejar and his colleagues realized that the old flows failed to acknowledge the particular emotions that these kids were experiencing.
 That oversight might have made the kids less likely to engage in the reporting process and contact a supportive adult for guidance.

 “The way you really address this,” Bejar said at the second Compassion Research Day, “is not by taking a piece of content away and slapping somebody’s hand, but by creating an environment in which children feel supported.”